K-T0BIAS/Spline-based-DeepLearning/README.md

 # About Spline-based-DeepLearning

+# attention after last merge initializing methods no longer use factory methods instead they now use constructors the readme will be updated accordingly in the near future

 ## goals:

 1. create visual representations for neural networks by replacing commonly used fully connected layers with spline based layers.